cmakelib/cmakelib/README.md

 Cache entries are represented by ordered, nonempty set of uppercase strings called `KEYWORDS`.

-If no `KEYWORDS` are specified then the set is created by the library as hash of `URI`, `GIT_PATH` etc.
+If no `KEYWORDS` are specified then the set is created by the library as a hash of `URI`, `GIT_PATH` etc.

-Cache mechanism is persistent across CMake binary dir instances.
+Cache mechanism is a persistent across CMake binary dir instances.
 If user deletes our CMake binary dir the cache will regenerate in next CMake run for the same CMakeLists.txt
 (we assume that cache is located in dir different from CMake binary dir)

-If the `CMLIB_REQUIRED_ENV_TMP_PATH` is set then the cache will be stored in the directory specified by `CMLIB_REQUIRED_ENV_TMP_PATH`.
+If the `CMLIB_REQUIRED_ENV_TMP_PATH` is set then the cache will be stored in the directory specified by `CMLIB_REQUIRED_ENV_TMP_PATH`. (which can be set as ENV var)

 If the cache reset is needed, just delete directory path stored in `CMLIB_REQUIRED_ENV_TMP_PATH`.